 The ParaPro Assessment was developed in response to the federal legislation.
 The law requires that beginning January 8, 2002, paraprofessionals be required to have one of the following:

 The ParaPro Assessment measures skills and knowledge in reading, mathematics, and writing, as well as the ability to apply those skills and knowledge to assist in classroom instruction.
 The test consists of 90 multiple-choice questions across the subject areas of reading, mathematics, and writing.
 Approximately two-thirds of the questions in each subject area focus on basic skills and knowledge, and approximately one third of the questions in each subject area focus on the application of those skills and knowledge in a classroom context.
 Fifteen of the questions in the test (five in each subject) are pretest questions and do not count toward the test taker’s score.
 The test questions are arranged by subject area, with reading first then mathematics, then writing.
-Use this link to view sample questions.

 The ETS® ParaPro Assessment is now available for at home testing.
 This new option has been introduced to help prospective and practicing paraprofessionals to test remotely.